Indigestion (dyspepsia) happens to almost everyone. Eating habits or a chronic digestive problem can trigger indigestion.

 - Avoid spicy, fatty foods that can trigger heartburn.

-- Eat more slowly and don’t eat before lying down.
+- Eat slower and don’t eat before lying down.

 - Lose excess body weight.